Test local and private web applications

 With Local Testing, you can test internally hosted websites that are behind a firewall and/or VPNs.

-If your Website / VPN / Firewall / Proxy only accept connections from certain IP addresses or Subnet addresses then it is mandatory to enabled “Force Local”.
+If your Website / VPN / Firewall / Proxy only accept connections from certain IP addresses or Subnet addresses then it is mandatory to enable “Force Local”.
 You can enable it in either of the following ways

-BrowserStackLocal --key YOUR_ACCESS_KEY --force-local
+./BrowserStackLocal --key YOUR_ACCESS_KEY --force-local

 To set up Local Testing for other environments/network configurations, refer to our complete list of flags.